lrpc97/MusicModel/README.md

 Also what I have not done is add any numbers for royalties in the model as no idea about how that part works.
 I added the Right_holders_organization here as there is an order to the tables, and I could have modelled that organizations may have parents too but decided to leave it at one level.
 Also left right_holders_organization_id NULL on Right_Holders as maybe they dont belong to an organization too.

-Finally I did not decide to link users and right_holders as would expect that some admin in a band or organization would have an account on the application and setup all the Rights Holders metadata for each organization and possibly much of this would be automated.
+FInally I did not decide to link users and right_holders as would expect that some admin in a band or organization would have an account on the application and setup all the Rights Holders metadata for each organization and possibly much of this would be automated.

 ```sql
 --